News Corporation (NWSA) Upgraded Issued by Wall Street Gurus

 Sponsored

-The average price from analysts is $26.71, which is -$0.2 below the current price.
+The average price from analysts is $28.09, which is $2.01 above the current price.
 NWSA currently public float of 509.70M and currently shorts hold a 1.33% ratio of that float.
-Today, the average trading volume of NWSA was 3.41M shares.
+Today, the average trading volume of NWSA was 3.56M shares.

 NWSA’s Market Performance

-NWSA stocks went up by 6.56% for the week, with a monthly jump of 11.64% and a quarterly performance of 47.44%, while its annual performance rate touched 161.14%.
-The volatility ratio for the week stands at 2.82% while the volatility levels for the past 30 days are set at 3.62% for News Corporation.
-The simple moving average for the period of the last 20 days is 9.94% for NWSA stocks with a simple moving average of 62.53% for the last 200 days.
+NWSA stocks went down by -1.40% for the week, with a monthly jump of 11.77% and a quarterly performance of 50.49%, while its annual performance rate touched 217.25%.
+The volatility ratio for the week stands at 3.37% while the volatility levels for the past 30 days are set at 3.60% for News Corporation.
+The simple moving average for the period of the last 20 days is 4.39% for NWSA stocks with a simple moving average of 56.81% for the last 200 days.

 Analysts’ Opinion of NWSA

-Many brokerage firms have already submitted their reports for NWSA stocks, with Morgan Stanley repeating the rating for NWSA by listing it as a “Overweight.”
-The predicted price for NWSA in the upcoming period, according to Morgan Stanley is $30 based on the research report published on February 12th of the current year 2021.
+Many brokerage firms have already submitted their reports for NWSA stocks, with Guggenheim repeating the rating for NWSA by listing it as a “Buy.”
+The predicted price for NWSA in the upcoming period, according to Guggenheim is $32 based on the research report published on March 18th of the current year 2021.

-JP Morgan, on the other hand, stated in their research note that they expect to see NWSA reach a price target of $23.
-The rating they have provided for NWSA stocks is “Overweight” according to the report published on January 27th, 2021.
+Morgan Stanley, on the other hand, stated in their research note that they expect to see NWSA reach a price target of $30, previously predicting the price at $15.
+The rating they have provided for NWSA stocks is “Overweight” according to the report published on February 12th, 2021.

-JP Morgan gave a rating of “Neutral” to NWSA, setting the target price at $12 in the report published on July 22nd of the previous year.
+JP Morgan gave a rating of “Overweight” to NWSA, setting the target price at $23 in the report published on January 27th of the current year.

-After a stumble in the market that brought NWSA to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 0.91% of gains for the given period.
+After a stumble in the market that brought NWSA to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -5.67% of loss for the given period.

-During the last 5 trading sessions, NWSA rose by +6.56%, which changed the moving average for the period of 200-days by +116.16% in comparison to the 20-day moving average, which settled at $24.22.
-In addition, News Corporation saw 47.36% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, NWSA fell by -1.40%, which changed the moving average for the period of 200-days by +101.54% in comparison to the 20-day moving average, which settled at $25.15.
+In addition, News Corporation saw 45.30% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for NWSA